AshLancer/QFG3-Fan-Patch/Readme 1.2A.md

 - You can now modify your Honor stat with Uhura at the Simbani Village after the peace conference.
 - You can now leave the Monkey Village before crossing the waterfall and go have random encounters.
 Manu will be waiting patiently for you to come back!
 - The rooms with Reeshaka and the endgame have been enhanced.
 I'd prefer to keep these a secret... :3
+- New ways to die! (see below)
-- Wizards and Thieves no longer have the opportunity to rescue the baby meerbat.
+- Wizards and Thieves will no longer have the opportunity to rescue the baby meerbat.
 - The log will no longer spawn during the ring of thorns challenge if the player can get the ring.
 - You must now learn about the Lost City from Manu before you can convince him to take you there.
 - Fighters and Paladins will now gain points for creating a vine rope, rather than from using it to cross.